 Post-graduate courses, lectures and seminars strengthen the residents’ understanding of the concepts essential to the specialty and provide much needed avenues to discuss management and treatment protocols with experts in the field.
 The basic thrust of the department has always been excellence in the field of Otorhinolaryngology – Head & Neck Surgery through teaching and training of both residents and medical students.
 Residents are involved in the teaching process and play a role in producing teaching aids such as the Self-Instructional Learning Modules for UP College of Medicine students.

-Enumerated in the list that follows are the annual post-graduate courses conducted by the department and open to other trainees from other institutions:
+Enumerated in the list that follows are the annual postgraduate courses conducted by the department and open to other trainees from other institutions:

-- Annual Functional Endoscopic Sinus Surgery Course
+- Functional Endoscopic Sinus Surgery Course - held yearly

-- Annual Functional Rhinoplasty Course
+- Functional Rhinoplasty Course - held yearly

-- Annual In-house Temporal Bone Dissection Course
+- In-house Temporal Bone Dissection Course - held yearly

 MARIA RINA T. REYES-QUINTOS, MD, MClinAud, PhD